If you already give your child a multivitamin, you may be surprised to learn this daily dose of nutrients isn’t always helpful.

-“A daily multivitamin isn’t necessary for most healthy kids,” Marshfield Clinic pediatrician Dr. David Holz said.
-“Kids can get all the nutrients they need from a balanced diet.”
+“A daily multivitamin isn’t necessary for most healthy kids,” said Dr. Wes Fox, a Marshfield Clinic Health System family medicine physician.
+“Kids can get many of the nutrients they need from a balanced diet.”

-Most older kids don’t need daily vitamins, but some exceptions exist.
+Most kids don’t need daily vitamins, but there are some exceptions.

-Kids who eat vegan or vegetarian diets may not be getting enough iron and B12.
-Those who have food allergies also are more likely to need vitamin supplements.
+- Vegan or vegetarian diet: Often, children who eat vegan or vegetarian diets are not getting enough iron and B12.

 Are multivitamins safe?

-“Multivitamins usually don’t cause a problem,” Holz said.
+“Multivitamins usually don’t cause a problem,” Fox said.
 “With most vitamins, if you end up taking too much, your body can get rid of them without a lot of trouble.”

-Taking more than the tolerable upper intake of the fat-soluble vitamins A, D, E and K can cause health problems, including nausea and vomiting, increased risk of hemorrhaging and blood clotting problems.
+Taking more than the tolerable upper intake of the fat-soluble vitamins A, D, E and K can cause health problems, including nausea, vomiting and bleeding problems.

 Keep vitamins out of children’s reach, and make it clear they aren’t candy.